nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `list`

-- `list` shows the clients in the order they were added into PROperty
+- `list` shows the clients in the order they were added into PROperty.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Use `list` for a quick overview of all your contacts.